-Molina Claims Examiners are trained to recognize unusual billing practices and to detect fraud, waste and abuse.
-If the Claims Examiner suspects fraudulent, abusive or wasteful billing practices, the billing practice is documented and reported to the Compliance department.
+Molina claims examiners are trained to recognize unusual billing practices, which are key in trying to identify fraud, waste and abuse.
+If the claims examiner suspects fraudulent, abusive or wasteful billing practices, the billing practice is documented and reported to the SIU through our Compliance Alertline/reporting repository.

-The Claims payment system utilizes system edits and flags to validate those elements of Claims are billed in accordance with standardized billing practices; ensure that Claims are processed accurately and ensure that payments reflect the service performed as authorized.
+The claims payment system utilizes system edits and flags to validate those elements of claims that're billed in accordance with standardized billing practices; ensure that claims are processed accurately and ensure that payments reflect the service performed as authorized.

-Molina performs auditing to ensure the accuracy of data input into the Claims system.
-The Claims department conducts regular audits to identify system issues or errors.
-If errors are identified they are corrected, and a thorough review of system edits is conducted to detect and locate the source of the errors.
+Molina performs auditing to ensure the accuracy of data input into the claims system.
+The claims department conducts regular audits to identify system issues or errors.
+If errors are identified, they're corrected and a thorough review of system edits is conducted to detect and locate the source of the errors.

-Prepayment Fraud, Waste, and Abuse Detection Activities
+Prepayment Fraud, Waste and Abuse Detection Activities

-Through implementation of Claims edits, Molina's Claims payment system is designed to audit Claims concurrently, in order to detect and prevent paying Claims that are inappropriate.
+Through implementation of claims edits, Molina's claims payment system is designed to audit claims concurrently, in order to detect and prevent paying claims tha're inappropriate.

-Molina has a pre-payment Claims auditing process that identifies frequent correct coding billing errors ensuring that Claims are coded appropriately according to State and Federal coding guidelines.
-Code edit relationships and edits are based on guidelines from specific State Medicaid Guidelines, Centers for Medicare & Medicaid Services (CMS), Federal CMS guidelines, AMA and published specialty specific coding rules.
-Code Edit Rules are based on information received from the National Physician Fee Schedule Relative File (NPFS), the Medically Unlikely Edit table (MUE), the National Correct Coding Initiative (NCCI) files, Local Coverage Determination/National Coverage Determination (LCD/NCD), and State-specific policy manuals and guidelines as specified by a defined set of indicators in the Medicare Physician Fee Schedule Data Base (MPFSDB).
+Molina has a prepayment claims auditing process that identifies frequent correct coding billing errors ensuring that claims are coded appropriately according to state and federal coding guidelines.
+Code edit relationships and edits are based on guidelines from specific state Medicaid guidelines, CMS, federal CMS guidelines, AMA and published specialty specific coding rules.
+Code edit rules are based on information received from the National Physician Fee Schedule Relative File (NPFS), the Medically Unlikely Edit (MUE) table, the National Correct Coding Initiative (NCCI) files, Local Coverage Determination/National Coverage Determination (LCD/NCD) and state-specific policy manuals and guidelines as specified by a defined set of indicators in the Medicare Physician Fee Schedule Data Base (MPFSDB).

-Additionally, Molina may, at the request of a State program or at its own discretion, subject a Provider to prepayment reviews whereupon Provider is required to submit supporting source documents that justify an amount charged.
-Where no supporting documents are provided, or insufficient information is provided to substantiate a charge, the Claim will be denied until such time that the Provider can provide sufficient accurate support.
+Additionally, Molina may, at the request of a state program or at its own discretion, subject a provider to prepayment reviews whereupon provider is required to submit supporting source documents that justify an amount charged.
+Where no supporting documents are provided, or insufficient information is provided to substantiate a charge, the claim will be denied until such time that the provider can provide sufficient, accurate support.